Last Update: 3/3/22

 Does The Surviving Spouse’s Interest In The Property Allow Her To Seek Partition?

 In this case, the widow lost her claim at the trial level, so she appealed.
-On appeal, the widow’s position was that the statute deals only with those who have joint interests and that she did not have a shared ownership in the property.
+On appeal, the widow’s position was that the statute deals only with those who have joint interests and that she did not have shared ownership in the property.
 As a life tenant, she believed she had a tenancy in the entire property.

 Her argument was based on the laws of other states, as well as scholarly sources, like 1 American Law of Property § 4.96 (1952), which provides:

 Partition means a severance of interests which to some extent at least are concurrent.
 It refers to such types of co-ownerships as tenancies in common and joint tenancies.
-It is true that, if land is conveyed to A for life, remainder to B in fee, A and B have interests in the same land, and in a sense may be said to be co-owners.
+It is true that, if the land is conveyed to A for life, remainder to B in fee, A and B have interests in the same land, and in a sense may be said to be co-owners.
 But it is not the sort of co-ownership to which partition has been applied.

 Unfortunately, the appellate court was not persuaded by her argument.
 They ruled that the law she cited from the other states (Georgia, Alabama and Rhode Island) did not parallel the wording of Florida Statute 64.031.
 From the court’s perspective, Florida law is clear: